astronomer/astronomer/docs/ee-dag-deployment.md

 ---
 title: "DAG Deployment"
-description: "How to deploy your DAGs to your Airflow cluster using the Astronomer CLI."
+description: "How to deploy your DAGs to your Astronomer Enterprise cluster using the Astronomer CLI."
 date: 2018-10-12T00:00:00.000Z
-slug: "cli-dag-deployment"
+slug: "ee-dag-deployment"
-menu: ["Astro CLI"]
+menu: ["Enterprise Edition"]
 position: [3]
 ---

-# Deploying to Astronomer Enterprise
+# Deploying to Astronomer Ecod

 If you've created and tested your Airflow DAG locally via the [astro-cli](https://github.com/astronomer/astro-cli), you're ready to deploy that DAG to your Astronomer EE cluster.